rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 which is actually an IP fragmentation attack with ICMP being used as the payload.

-The IP protocol does not care about the specifics of the lower layers except for the maximum trasmission unit (MTU) which IP uses to determine whether fragmentation is needed.
-In fact, IP could operate using [pigeons](https://tools.ietf.org/html/rfc1149).
+The IP protocol does not care about the specifics of the lower layers except when determining whether fragmentation is needed.
+In fact, IP could be used with [pigeons](https://tools.ietf.org/html/rfc1149).

 ## Transport layer: TCP and UDP

-IP lacks several key features that are important in order it to be usable.
+IP lacks several key features making it directly unusable.

 Firstly, IP does not distinguish between different applications at the same host.
-For example, if a user has an open SSH shell connection and downloads a web page through a browser, IP does not have means to direct web data to a web browser instead of a shell.
+For example, if a user has an open SSH shell connection and downloads a web page through a browser, IP does not have means to direct incoming data to a web browser instead of a shell.

 Secondly, IP is stateless, meaning that each packet is processed individually.
-This means that while IP provides some protection against corrupted packages, it does not guarantee that the packages arrive in order.
-Moreover,ipackages can be duplicated.
-If package is lost for some reason, IP does not provide reliable mechanism to resend the package.
+This means that while IP provides some protection against corrupted packets, it does not guarantee that the packets arrive in order.
+Moreover, packets can be duplicated.
+If a packet is lost for some reason, IP does not provide reliable mechanism to resend the packet.

 Transmission Control Protocol (TCP) solves these issues.

 TCP has a state: upon connection a client and a server undergo a handshake protocol where several packets are sent back and forth making sure that both parties are on the same page.
-Integrity of the data stream is maintained by counters on both sides and acknowlegment packages.
-If the sender does not receive acknowlegment reply for a data package in certain amount of time, he will resubmit the package.
+Integrity of the data stream is maintained by counters on both sides and acknowledgment packets.
+If the sender does not receive acknowledgment reply for a data packet in a certain amount of time, he will resubmit the packet.

 TCP also introduces a concept of a port: each connection has two ports, one for both sides.
 A port is an integer between 0 and 65535.
 A server typically waits